Gauge invariant canonical symplectic algorithms for real-time lattice strong-field quantum electrodynamics: Introduction

 When implementing a real-time LQED simulation in classical statistic regime, a stable and high fidelity numerical algorithm is needed to obtain reliable and accurate results.
 When it comes to the $U(1)$ gauge field, there are many popular schemes for Maxwell's equations, such as the finite-difference time-domain (FDTD) method, the finite-element (FE) method, and the method of moments (MoM) etc., which are widely used in computational electrodynamics (CED) \cite{Yee,Harrington,Taflove, GSun,QChen1}.
 When it comes to the bispinor field, the numerical calculations of Dirac equation may encounter more difficult, e.g. fermion doubling problem, which will bring pseudo-fermion modes on the lattice \cite{Nielsen}.
 There are several stable Dirac solvers, such as the time-splitting spectral (TSSM) method, quantum lattice Boltzmann (QLBM) technique, summation-by-parts-simultaneous approximation term (SBP-SAT) method, and time-dependent Galerkin (TDG) method etc \cite{Weizhu1,Zhongyi,Jialin,Gourdeau1,JianXu,Hammer1,Almquist,Hammer2,Gourdeau2,Beerwerth,Gourdeau3,Weizhu2}.
 Although these algorithms have different advantages in part, an unified scheme with almost perfect performance is still a beautiful goal.
 Because of the nonlinearity and the multi-scale nature of the Dirac-Maxwell equations, high-quality simulations of real-time LQED face challenges.
 For instance, the numerical errors of conserved quantities can coherently accumulate, though these errors may be very small in each numerical step.
 The breakdown of conservation laws over a long simulation time amounts to pseudophysics.
 The structure-preserving geometric algorithms first developed by Feng \emph{et. al.} for classical Hamiltonian systems have excellent performance in long-term simulations \cite{Feng1,Feng2,Benettin,Reich,Marsden,Lew,West,Hairer1,YWu, Hairer2,SChin}, which are widely used in many complex systems, especially in geophysics and plasma physics \cite{Qin1,Qin2, Qin3,Qin4,Qin5,Shadwick,Qin6,Qin7,Qin8,Morrison1,QChen2,Morrison2,QChen3,QChen4}.
 In this work, we construct a class of structure-preserving geometric algorithms for Dirac-Maxwell theory.
-The algorithms preserve the symplectic and unitary structures, admit the $U(1)$ gauge and Poincar\'e symmetries on the lattice, and are without fermion doubling, which provide a powerful numerical tool for Dirac-Maxwell theory based real-time LQED simulations.
+The algorithms preserve the symplectic and unitary structures, which also admit the $U(1)$ gauge symmetry.
+The continuous Poincar\'e symmetry is reduced to a discrete subgroup, and there are only two degenerate fermion flavors exist on the lattice.
+The algorithms provide a powerful numerical tool for Dirac-Maxwell theory based real-time LQED simulations.